sourcegraph/deploy-sourcegraph-k8s/components/network/tls/README.md

 # TLS component

-For demostration only.
+For demonstration only.
 We do not recommend storing any keys or secrets remotely.

 DO NOT commit any keys or secrets to public or private repositories.